-This is a fun and easy Easter craft for kids.
+This is an easy, fun Easter bunny craft for kids.
 We did this at a play date where the ages ranged from 20 months to 8 years old and every kid loved it!
-I am going to do a variation of this with and Easter Egg and more paint colors for the Sunday school class I am teaching this week.
-Kids love using silly things like big marshmallows to paint and that novelty is a great way to make holiday crafts like these a little more special.
+I am going to do a variation of this with an Easter Egg and more paint colors for the Sunday school class I am teaching this week.
+Kids love using silly things like big marshmallows to paint.
+That novelty is a great way to make holiday crafts like these a little more special.

 - Gather your materials.
 You will need some big marshmallows. construction paper, scissors, white paint, glue, a plate or two and some Easter grass.

 - Start by drawing and cutting out an outline of a bunny in a few different colors of construction paper.
 I let the kids choose the colors.

 - Spread some paint on a plate and pop in the marshmallows.

 - The marshmallows were stamping like crazy!